 (E) Total time calculation.
 If the sum of the time

-associated with the written program material, the total amount of
+associated with the written course material, the total amount of time

-time for all multimedia presentations, and the time associated with
+for all multimedia presentations, and the time associated with all

 the required amount of content.

 (F) Alternate time calculation method.
 In lieu of the